mobile virtual network operator

 3. Full-service MVNOs: These MVNOs offer a full range of mobile phone services, including voice, data, and text, and often partner with multiple mobile network operators to ensure broad coverage.

-5. Branded MVNOs: These MVNOs are often owned by large brands, such as supermarkets or cable companies, and offer mobile phone services under their own brand name.
+5. Branded MVNOs: These MVNOs are often owned by large brands, such as supermarkets or cable companies, and offer mobile phone services under their brand name.

 6. Enterprise MVNOs: These MVNOs cater to the needs of businesses and organizations, offering customized mobile phone plans and services for their employees.